 U.S. High School Graduates

-Students who graduated from a high school in the United States should request a transcript noting their graduation date and final GPA be sent directly from their high school to the Office of Records and Registration.
+Students who graduated from a high school in the United States should request a transcript noting their graduation date and final GPA be sent to the Office of Records and Registration.
 Transcripts can be emailed to registrar@pgcc.edu or mailed to:

 Prince George's Community College